aws-samples/cfn-security-scan-integration/README.md

 `git clone git@github.com:aws-samples/cfn-security-scan-integration.git`

 ### Step 2.
-Create S3 bucket for artifacts in sougitrce account
+Create S3 bucket for artifacts in source account

 Create a S3 bucket where the artifacts will be uploaded.
 Your AWS CLI selected profile must have read/write permission to the bucket.
 It can be in the different region from the region you choose to deploy the solution.